 I’m sure you’re already soup-er intrigued, so I won’t keep you waiting.

-This 4-ingredients potato soup is perhaps the easiest soup you’ll ever make.
+Ready to try probably the easiest soup you’ll ever make?
 It also happens to be one of the most scrumptious.

-So, if you don’t have a potato soup recipe in your repertoire just yet, well, you have just found one!
-You’re welcome.
+So, if you don’t have a potato soup recipe in your repertoire just yet, well, yo’uve just found one!

 What are the Best Potatoes for Soup?

-You’ll want starchy potatoes when making potato soup.
-They break down as they cook, releasing their natural starches that in turn thicken the soup.
+Starchy potatoes are best for soup.
+They break down as they cook, releasing their natural starches that thicken the soup.

-That said, Russets are the best because out of all the spuds, they’re the starchiest.
+- Russets are my go-to because, out of all the spuds, they’re the starchiest.

 How Do You Add Thickness to Potato Soup?